travis-ci/docs-travis-ci-com/docs/user/languages/php.md

 for every PHP version you specify.

-If your project uses something other than phpunit, [you can override our default test command to be anything](/docs/user/build-configuration/) you want.
+If your project uses something other than PHPUnit, [you can override our default test command to be anything](/docs/user/build-configuration/) you want.

 ### Working with atoum